sirkha/SDB-tools/README.md

 * /usr/sbd/ Directory in which the system Git Repositories, listed below, are stored.
 * /usr/src/ Repositories for each installed package are located here.
+* /usr/build/ A directory in which the build script keeps the output files of a build for future use.
 * /var/build/ A temporary directory in which the build script checks out the source from /usr/src/ and builds it.

 System Git Repositories
 -----------------------